pawelkuzia/wallapers/README.md

-# wallapers
+# Wallapers

-Repository with wallpepers used in my setups
+Repository with wallpapers used in my setups, mostly collected from wallhaven.cc and random github repositories.